 - Even with a touch of loving humor: You funny girl, you would jump out of that car, wouldn’t you?

 It was a subtle smile, but more complex.
-A knowing smile, almost as if he were tickled that I was so excited to see him, like if you looked at your husband from across the room at a party and nodded at each other.
+A knowing smile, almost as if he were tickled that I was so excited to see him, like if you looked at your spouse from across the room at a party and nodded at each other.
 His personality was multi-dimensional and devoted and strong and witty and good-humored.
 Honestly, he looked like a person you could easily talk to.

 Yes, it was a quick glance but I still felt all of this and more.
 It was such a powerful exchange I can’t stop thinking about it.